nhejazi/medoutcon/paper/paper.md

 efficiency theory for the statistical functionals outlined in the causal identification literature, allowing for their robust estimation with modern techniques from machine learning.
 Neither concerns itself with opening the door to applying these estimators in real-world data analyses.
-What's more, the implementation of open source software for efficient estimators of causal effects is no easy feat -- for such a task, the data scientist must be knowledgeable of causal inference, semiparametric statistical theory, machine learning, and the intersection of these disciplines, and that is to forego mention of research software engineering best practices, including, for example,
+Moreover, the implementation of open source software for efficient estimators of causal effects is complex -- for such a task, the data scientist must be knowledgeable of causal inference, semiparametric statistical theory, machine learning, and the intersection of these disciplines, and that is to forego mention of research software engineering best practices, including, for example,